-To this end, we recognize the importance of developing a pool of suitably trained and trusted TheraPsil Clinical Associates to whom we can refer patients.
+To this end, we recognize the importance of developing a pool of suitably trained and trusted TheraPsil Psychotherapy Associates to whom we can refer patients.

-UPDATE: Over 100 healthcare professionals who are taking TheraPsil's Psilocybin-Assisted Training Program were denied access to psilocybin for experiential learning.
-We are now representing these healthcare professionals and are moving forward with an application for judicial review.
-To date, TheraPsil has trained 220 healthcare professionals in Canada and are working to expand our training offerings to the United States in 2022.
+UPDATE: Over 200 healthcare professionals who are taking TheraPsil's Psilocybin-Assisted Training Program were denied access to psilocybin for experiential learning.
+We are now representing these healthcare professionals and have filed an application for judicial review, we expect to be attending a hearing in April or May of 2023.
+To date, TheraPsil has trained 400 healthcare professionals in Canada and recently expanded to the United States in November 2022.

 - A medical degree (MD, RN), or a graduate degree (MA, PhD) in psychology, counseling psychology, or a closely related field such as psychiatric social work or psychiatric nursing;

 - Current good standing as a professional member of a provincial clinical counseling or psychotherapy association having a Code of Ethics and a disciplinary body;

 Requirements 1 and 2 above may be relaxed to allow those in the process of completing a graduate clinical degree or professional registration, and credentialed spiritual/pastoral counsellors to attend a seminar in situations where a cohort is short one or two fully qualified clinical entrants prior to delivery.